eslint/rewrite/packages/config-array/README.md

 A few things to keep in mind:

 - If a filename is not an absolute path, it will be resolved relative to the base path directory.
-- The returned config object never has `files`, `ignores`, or `name` properties; the only properties on the object will be the other configuration options specified.
+- The returned config object never has `files`, `ignores`, `basePath`, or `name` properties; the only properties on the object will be the other configuration options specified.
 - The config array caches configs, so subsequent calls to `getConfig()` with the same filename will return in a fast lookup rather than another calculation.
 - A config will only be generated if the filename matches an entry in a `files` key.
 A config will not be generated without matching a `files` key (configs without a `files` key are only applied when another config with a `files` key is applied; configs without `files` are never applied on their own).
 Any config with a `files` key entry that is `*` or ends with `/**` or `/*` will only be applied if another entry in the same `files` key matches or another config matches.